Distillation of Large Language Models via Concrete Score Matching: Related Works

 \section{Related Works}

-The choice of discrepancy metric between teacher and student probability distributions is central to knowledge distillation for large language models (LLMs).
+\textbf{Distillation loss:} The choice of discrepancy metric between teacher and student probability distributions is central to knowledge distillation for large language models (LLMs).
 Prior work has predominantly employed either forward KL divergence~\citep{hinton2015distilling} or reverse KL divergence~\citep{gu2024minillm}.
 These divergences, however, exhibit distinct biases: forward KL is inherently mode-covering, while reverse KL is mode-seeking.
 Consequently, optimization under either measure imposes an unavoidable trade-off between fidelity and diversity.
 To address this limitation, recent studies have explored alternative measures, including (generalized) Jensen–Shannon divergence~\citep{wen-etal-2023-f,agarwal2024onpolicy}, adaptive KL divergence~\citep{wu-etal-2025-rethinking}, and $\alpha$–$\beta$ divergence~\citep{wang2025abkd}.
 Complementarily, \citet{pmlr-v235-ko24c} introduced skew KL and skew reverse KL divergences to improve optimization stability.
 Beyond the KL family, total variation distance has also been investigated~\citep{wen-etal-2023-f}.
+AMiD~\citep{shin2026amid} extends the distillation objective by aligning either the student or teacher distribution with a generalized assistant distribution under the arbitrary divergence framework.
 Broadly, existing approaches extend in two directions: (i) instantiating different generating functions within the $f$-divergence family, or (ii) constructing hybrid objectives that combine multiple divergences.
 In contrast, we propose a novel logit-level distillation framework grounded in concrete-score matching~\citep{meng2022concrete}, which departs from the $f$-divergence family and offers both extensibility and originality.
 Furthermore, we introduce a loss design space with multiple instances, including instances that envelope the diversity–fidelity trade-off exhibited by previous methods.